ecdogaroglu/evolution_of_conventions/README.md

 $ pytask
 ```

-See young_1993.pdf for the related research paper.
+See young_1993.pdf for a brief summary of the original paper together with explanations of the code implementation and the related results.

 ## Project Description